 Finally, we work to improve attitudes amongst parents and community members towards educating their children, especially girls.
 Our work helps to break down traditional beliefs that girls should be doing domestic work rather than being in school and active members of society.

-Giving vulnerable children access to fair justice with Right2Change
+Giving vulnerable children access to fair justice and rehabilitation services with Right2Change

 The broken justice system treats children like criminals, even for minor offences.
 There could be at least 100,000 children in conflict with the law in DRC.
 Children are detained in overcrowded adult prisons, at risk of abuse and malnutrition.
 The lack of probation officers and prosecutors means they’re kept in detention for a long time.
 When a hearing is finally held, only a few are trialled by a juvenile court judge with legal representation.